 Second, create the UniBeast USB thumb drive in accordance with the tonymacx86 UniBeast Installation Guide.
 Download the latest MultiBeast and copy it to the UniBeast USB drive, and insert the UniBeast USB Thumb Drive in the USB 2 front panel port.

 Third, change the BIOS by doing the following (see the User Manual for more information):

-Fourth, install Mountain Lion in accordance with the UniBeast Installation Guide.
-The Mountain Lion Installation will complete and inform you that it will reboot in 8 seconds; that's why we set the BIOS to always boot from the UniBeast USB drive for just this occasion.
+Fourth, install Mountain Lion Mavericks in accordance with the UniBeast Installation Guide.
+The Mountain Lion Mavericks Installation will complete and inform you that it will reboot in 8 seconds; that's why we set the BIOS to always boot from the UniBeast USB drive for just this occasion.

-Fifth, once you've booted into Mountain Lion and accomplished the setup, it's time to run MultiBeast.
+Fifth, once you've booted into Mountain Lion Mavericks and accomplished the setup, it's time to run MultiBeast.
 Copy the MultiBeast zip file from the UniBeast USB drive to your desktop and unzip.
 Open the MultiBeast folder and read the MultiBeast Features document; page 3 lists the defaults for UserDSDT so you won't have to select those items since we're going to check the UserDSDT option once we run MultiBeast.
 Below is the MultiBeast configuration for my components including HD4000.
 Since I am only using one monitor, the default MacPro3,1 worked for my HD4000 installation.
 (See further below for the MultiBeast configuration snapshot for the GTX 650 Ti installation.)